White-haired mother comforts adult daughter after wrongful death.

 If you've experienced the loss of a spouse, parent, or child due to wrongful death, know that you're not alone.
 Our dedicated legal team is here to listen, guide, and advocate for your family's rights.
 Contact Thorsnes Bartolotta McGuire at (619) 236-9363 for compassionate, professional help.

-How Long Does it Take to Settle Wrongful Death Claims for Minor Children?
+How Long Does It Take To Settle Wrongful Death Claims for Minor Children?

 On average, settling wrongful death claims for minor children can take anywhere from several months to a few years.